Verified-Intelligence/alpha-beta-CROWN/README.md

 * **α-CROWN** (sometimes referred to as optimized CROWN or optimized LiRPA) is used in the Fast-and-Complete verifier ([Xu et al., ICLR 2021](https://arxiv.org/pdf/2011.13824.pdf)), which jointly optimizes intermediate layer bounds and final layer bounds in CROWN via variable α. α-CROWN typically has greater power than LP since LP cannot cheaply tighten intermediate layer bounds.

 * **β-CROWN** ([Wang et al., NeurIPS 2021](https://arxiv.org/pdf/2103.06624.pdf)) incorporates ReLU split constraints in branch and bound (BaB) into the CROWN bound propagation procedure via an additional optimizable parameter β.
-The combination of efficient and GPU accelerated bound propagation with branch and bound produces a powerful and scalable neural network verifier.
+The combination of efficient and GPU-accelerated bound propagation with branch and bound produces a powerful and scalable neural network verifier.

 * **BaB-Attack** ([Zhang et al., ICML 2022](https://proceedings.mlr.press/v162/zhang22ae/zhang22ae.pdf)) is a strong falsifier (adversarial attack) based on branch and bound, which can find adversarial examples for hard instances where gradient or input-space-search based methods cannot succeed.

 * **GCP-CROWN** ([Zhang et al., NeurIPS 2022](https://arxiv.org/pdf/2208.05740.pdf)) enables the use of general cutting planes methods for neural network verification in a GPU-accelerated and very efficient bound propagation framework.
 Cutting planes can significantly strengthen bound tightness.

-* **GenBaB** ([Shi et al., WFVML 2023](https://arxiv.org/pdf/2405.21063.pdf)) enables branch-and-bound based verification for non-ReLU and general nonlinear functions, achieving significant improvements on verifying neural networks with non-ReLU activation functions such as Transformer and LSTM networks, and models that consist of neural networks and additional nonlinear operations such as [ML for AC Optimal Power Flow](https://github.com/AI4OPT/ml4acopf_benchmark).
+* **CROWN-BaB** ([Shi et al., WFVML 2023](https://files.sri.inf.ethz.ch/wfvml23/papers/paper_24.pdf)) enables branch-and-bound based verification for non-ReLU and general nonlinear functions, achieving significant improvements on verifying neural networks with non-ReLU activation functions such as Transformer and LSTM networks, and models that consist of neural networks and additional nonlinear operations such as [ML for AC Optimal Power Flow](https://github.com/AI4OPT/ml4acopf_benchmark).

 * **INVPROP** ([Kotha et al., NeurIPS 2023](https://arxiv.org/pdf/2302.01404.pdf)) handles constraints on the outputs of neural networks which enables tight and provable bounds on the preimage of a neural network.
 We demonstrated several applications, including OOD detection, backward reachability analysis for NN-controlled systems, and tightening bounds for robustness verification.